3 min read

 Advanced Service Sales Model

-Read more about the advanced service sales model here
+Read more about the advanced service sales model here.

-Exchange experiences and insights with your like-minded peers
+Experiences and insights from your like-minded peers

 • 4 high-quality presentations from your peers.